-In simple words, we can understand by the word insufficient funds means less or no funds in a cheque drawer’s bank account to get a clearing of cheque.
-This is a cheque bounce reason which you can see maximum time cause the cheque drawer has no fund.
-If the fund is available at the time of cheque issue but when the payee presents of issued cheque in the bank there is no fund and the drawer was unaware of the balance.
+In simple words, You can understand by the word insufficient funds means less or no funds in a cheque drawer’s bank account to get a clearing of the cheque.
+This is a cheque bounce reason which you can see maximum time cause the cheque drawer has no funds.
+If the fund is available at the time of cheque issue but when the payee presents that cheque in the bank there is no fund and the drawer was unaware of the balance.

 Contents of this post

-The insufficient fund is the specified reason for cheque bounce which tells us that there is no sufficient fund in the cheque drawer’s bank account and the bank is not able to transfer the fund that’s why cheque during the cheque clearing process, the bank decides to bounce the cheque with this indicated reason ‘insufficient funds’
+The insufficient fund is the specified reason for the cheque bounce which tells us that there is no sufficient fund in the cheque drawer’s bank account and the bank is not able to transfer the fund that’s why cheque during the cheque clearing process, the bank decides to bounce the cheque with this indicated reason insufficient funds.

 What is the meaning of Insufficient funds?

-The insufficient fund is a cheque return reason in the provided list of cheque bounce reasons in the banking terms.
-The bank uses this word when the payee presents the cheque in the bank for clearing and the bank sees that there is no fund in the account of the cheque drawer during the cheque clearing process.
+So it is also a cheque return reason in the provided list of cheque bounce reasons in the banking terms.
+The bank uses this word when the payee presents the cheque in the bank for clearing and the bank check that there is no fund in the account of the cheque drawer during the cheque clearing process.

 Then the bank returns the presented cheque to the payee by courier or shows a debit and credit entry in the bank statement with the reason “01 Insufficient funds”.
 And you can understand what is the reputation of the drawer cause his bank account has not sufficient balance.